Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 ```

 The *--clinfo* option will make a call to clinfo, if it is installed, and list these parameters
 along with the basic parameters.
-The benifit of running this in *amdgpu-ls* is that the tool
+The benefit of running this in *amdgpu-ls* is that the tool
 uses the PCIe slot id to associate clinfo results with the appropriate GPU in the listing.

 The *--pstates* and *--ppm* options will display the P-State definition table and the power